meker12/commerce-channels.en/help/amazon-channel/price-scope.md

 - The website price
 - The default (fall back) price

-For the [!DNL Amazon Sales Channel] integration, based on your [listing rules](./listing-rules.md), you can map products from multiple websites into a single [!DNL Amazon Marketplace] Country (defined during [store integration](./store-integration.md)).
+For the Amazon sales channel integration, based on your [listing rules](./listing-rules.md), you can map products from multiple websites into a single [!DNL Amazon Marketplace] Country (defined during [store integration](./store-integration.md)).
 However, this mapping introduces the issue of which price should be published if the product exists on multiple websites with differing prices.